Charlotte Ivers

 Charlotte Ivers (born 1 March 1995) is a British journalist.
-She is currently the restaurant critic for The Sunday Times having previously been a political correspondent at Times Radio.
+She was the restaurant critic for The Sunday Times until she was replaced by Camilla Long on 8 February 2026, having previously been a political correspondent at Times Radio.

 Early life

 Born in 1995, Ivers sees herself as both English and Scottish:

 I was born in England.
 I was educated in England.
 I have an English accent.
 To any impartial observer, I am English.
 However, my family live in a small town just outside of Glasgow.
 I have four sisters and a stepmother who are all indisputably Scottish.
 My father has an English accent, but has lived on the west coast of Scotland for as long as I can remember.
 When I talk about visiting them, I talk about going home.

 She attended Dean Close School, a private boarding school in Gloucestershire.
 She was head of school and commanded the RAF section of the school's Combined Cadet Force.

 She studied philosophy at Pembroke College, Cambridge.
 While there, she wrote for Varsity and The Tab, and was elected president of the Cambridge Union.